Mount Douglas, Saanich

-Little Mount Douglas or Little Mount Doug is a smaller secondary peak about 150 m west of the main peak.
+"Little Mount Douglas" or "Little Mount Doug" is a smaller secondary peak about 150 m west of the main peak.

 Name

-The aboriginal Saanich and Songhees people called the hill PKOLS [pq̕áls], meaning "White Head" in SENĆOŦEN dialect.
-This hill was a culturally significant gathering and meeting place of the SENĆOŦEN and Lekwungen peoples, a site for ceremonies and sharing important news.
+The Saanich people call the hill PKOLS ([pqʼɑls]), which means 'white stone' in SENĆOŦEN (the Saanich language).
+The hill is a culturally significant gathering and meeting place for the indigenous Saanich and Lekwungen peoples, which is used for ceremonies and sharing information.

 In the mid-nineteenth century, it was called Cedar Hill, and was home to logging operations.
 Local mills supplied the growing city of Victoria, including the original Hudson's Bay Company fort, transporting lumber south along present day Cedar Hill Road.
 It was brought under protected status in 1889.
 Finding no cedars on the hill called "Cedar Hill," Captain Henry Kellett renamed it "Mount Douglas," as recorded in the Fort Victoria Journal by Roderick Finlayson.
-Although this informal renaming occurred in Douglas' lifetime (it was given the appellation "Mount" in order to honour the governor's status), the name "Mt.
-Douglas" was not officially adopted until 1910.
+Although this informal renaming occurred in James Douglas's lifetime (it was given the appellation "Mount" to honour the governor's status), the name "Mount Douglas" was not officially adopted until 1910.

-In 2013, an effort was started to reestablish its aboriginal name.

-The Reclaim PKOLS movement has appealed to the BC Geographical Names Office for a formal name change.
-There has yet to be an approval of this petition.
+In 2013, an effort was started to restore its indigenous Saanich-language place name.
+The Reclaim PKOLS movement appealed to the BC Geographical Names Office for a formal name change.
+On August 15, 2022, Saanich Council approved a request from the W̱SÁNEĆ Leadership Council to move forward with a municipal park name restoration for PKOLS (Mount Douglas Park).

-The Neighbourhood
+Neighbourhood

-The namesake neighbourhood around the base of Mt.
-Douglas is a mix of residential neighbourhoods, hobby farms and working farms, roughly bounded by Cedar Hill Road, Cordova Bay Road, the Blenkinsop Valley and Parkside Crescent.
+The namesake neighbourhood around the base of Mount Douglas is a mix of residential neighbourhoods, hobby farms and working farms, roughly bounded by Cedar Hill Road, Cordova Bay Road, the Blenkinsop Valley and Parkside Crescent.
 The farms of the Blenkinsop Valley (such as Madrona Farm) are protected by the provincial Agricultural Land Reserve.

-Mount Douglas Mine
+Mine

-Mount Douglas has many trails.
+Mount Douglas has fifteen officially designated trails.
 One trail in particular, on its south side (near the north-most point of Glendenning Trail), has an old abandoned mine.
 The mine has a small entrance, but it opens up inside.
 The mine is about 50 to 60 ft in length.

-PKOLS (Mount Douglas Park)
+Park

-Mount Douglas is located in PKOLS (Mount Douglas Park) in Saanich, BC.
-The park covers 188 ha.
+The hill is located in PKOLS (Mount Douglas Park) in Saanich, BC, which covers 188 ha.
 It was established as a government reserve in 1858 by Governor James Douglas, and it became Mount Douglas Park in 1889 when the land was transferred to the city of Victoria.
 Victoria managed the park until 1990 when it was transferred to the District of Saanich.

-On August 15, 2022, Saanich Council approved a request from the W̱SÁNEĆ Leadership Council to move forward with a municipal park name restoration for PKOLS (Mount Douglas Park).